-Figure 17 - GNSS Settings
+Figure 16 - GNSS Settings

 Measurement Units Description Position (LLH) degrees (latitude, longitude) meters (height, accuracy) position reported by GNSS module only, expressed in latitude, longitude, and height (LLH) with accuracy estimation.
-Height is elevation or altitude relative to average sea level (MSL reading) or height relative to WSG-84Ellipsoid (AE reading).
+Height is elevation or altitude relative to average sea level (MSL reading) or height relative to WSG-84 Ellipsoid (AE reading).
 Velocity (NED) meters/second (velocity, accuracy) velocity measurement reported by GNSS module, with reference to the North- East-Down coordinate system and with accuracy estimation Heading (NED) degrees heading reported by GNSS module, with reference to the North, East, Down coordinate system and with accuracy estimation Speed meters/second (speed, accuracy) speed along direction of travel in 2D and 3D space as reported by GNSS module only Position (ECEF) meters position reported by GNSS module, with reference to the Earth Centered, Earth Fixed (ECEF) Cartesian coordinate system Velocity (ECEF) meters/second (velocity, accuracy) velocity reported by GNSS module, with reference to the Earth Centered, Earth Fixed (ECEF) Cartesian coordinate system DOP Data Dilution of Precision (DOP) ratings for accuracy of GNSS readings GPS Time weeks & seconds time acquired from the satellites UTC Time time and date Coordinated Universal Time (UTC) to fractional seconds with leap year seconds adjustment and confidence indicator.
 Also week number, month, date and year.
 Clock Information seconds clock accuracy metrics GNSS Fix Information information about the type, quantity and quality of the satellite connections Space Vehicle Inform- ation (SVI) N/A referred to as Satellite Info, includes satellite number and signal strength Hardware Status operational status of GNSS receiver and antenna DGPS Information individual satellite signal strength indicator DGPS Channel Status (future use)

-\Output not available in MIPTM Monitor.
-Refer to the 3DM-GQ4TM MIPTM Data Communications Protocol manual
+^{}Output not available in MIP Monitor.
+Refer to the 3DM-GX5-45 MIP Data Communications Protocol manual

-Table 5 - GNSS Outputs
+Table 4 - GNSS Outputs

-4.3 Computed Outputs (Estimation Filter)
+5.3 Computed Outputs (Estimation Filter)

-The computed outputs are measurements from the 3DM-GQ4-45TM IMU sensors and GNSS receiver that are blended through an Extended Kalman Filter (EKF) algorithm.
+The computed outputs are measurements from the 3DM-GX5-45 IMU sensors and GNSS receiver that are blended through an Extended Kalman Filter (EKF) algorithm.
 The Kalman Filter produces a better estimation of position, velocity, and attitude (PVA) outputs than can be achieved by the inertial sensors or the GNSS individually.
 This estimate is output at a higher data rate than GNSS and is not subject to the integration errors inherent in an inertial-only solution.
-Refer to Table 6 - Estimation Filter Outputs for a complete list of outputs.
+Refer to Table 5 - Estimation Filter Outputs for a complete list of outputs.

-In the MIP TM Monitor software there are user-settable options for how the estimations are made.
+In the MIP Monitor software there are user-settable options for how the estimations are made.
 These settings are available at: Settings > Device > EF.
-With the Help window open (accessed with the Help button), mousing over context-sensitive settings provides a detailed explanation of the setting (Figure 18 - Estimation Filter Settings).
+With the Help window open (accessed with the Help button), mousing over context-sensitive settings provides a detailed explanation of the setting (Figure 17 - Estimation Filter Settings).

-Figure 18 - Estimation Filter Settings
+Figure 17 - Estimation Filter Settings

-All of the estimation filter outputs are available to view and record in $MIP^{TM}$ Monitor.
-In addition to the standard position, velocity, attitude, and time (PVA&T) solution, additional filter outputs, such as uncertainties, inertial sensor bias and scale factors, filter status, and physical models (WGS84, WMM, and SAM) are available (Table 6 - Estimation Filter Outputs).
+All of the estimation filter outputs are available to record and most, but not all, are available to view in real time in MIP Monitor.
+In addition to the standard position, velocity, attitude, and time (PVA&T) solution, additional filter outputs, such as uncertainties, inertial sensor bias and scale factors, filter status, and physical models (WGS84, WMM, and SAM) are available (Table 5 - Estimation Filter Outputs).

-To view and record Estimation outputs, see Basic Setup and Operations on page 11.
+To view and record Estimation outputs, (see Basic Setup and Operations on page 11.)